 Kinesis Connector Library

-Kinesis Connector Library is a pre-built library that helps you easily integrate Amazon Kinesis Data Streams with other AWS services and third-party tools.
+Kinesis Connector Library is a pre-built library that helps you easily integrate Amazon Kinesis Data Streams with other Amazon Web Services services and third-party tools.
 Kinesis Client Library (KCL) is required for using Kinesis Connector Library.
 The current version of this library provides connectors to Amazon DynamoDB, Amazon S3, and Elasticsearch.
 The library also includes sample connectors of each type, plus Apache Ant build files for running the samples.

 Kinesis Storm Spout